lusend/website-v2/src/pages/faculty/proposal/dom.md

 ::: div prose

-Please contact Elizabeth Smith, Domestic Trip Coordinator, by [email](mailto:emacy@liberty.edu) or by phone (434-582-2496), to learn more about the proposal process.
+Please contact Audrey Hammond, Director of Development, by [email](mailto:agbeman@liberty.edu) or by phone (434-592-4204), to learn more about the proposal process.

 For all other inquiries, please email [lusend@liberty.edu](mailto:lusend@liberty.edu).